Rubaibrahim97/Create-React-App/README.md

       npm start
       ----> localhost:3000

-2. I'm using MongoDB, this link contain my database, also you can found it on "data.js" file in backend as initial data:
+2. I'm using MongoDB, this link contains my database, also you can find it on "data.js" file in the backend as an initial data:

    https://drive.google.com/drive/folders/1kE01lRhW3X9p8sX6Bc9o1BaawGDo8xmo?usp=sharing

-   Use this data to test the project:
+   Use these cradentials below to test the project:
-   As Admine:
+   As Admin:
    email:admin@example.com
    password: 123456